Pre-eclampsia screening and predictive test

 Pre-eclampsia screening

 The advantage of early detection of pre-eclampsia is the possibility to initiate low-dose aspirin therapy before Week 16 of amenorrhoea and/or to implement close monitoring of the pregnancy.
 This screening, during the 1st trimester of pregnancy, combines PAPP-A and PIGF assays (Delfia Xpress™ system, Perkin Elmer).
-The risk of PE is calculated by the software (Predictor™) using the levels of PAPP-A and PIGF, biophysical measurements (blood pressure, uterine artery Doppler scan), demographic information on the patient (BMI, geographic origin, smoker/non-smoker, etc.), her medical history (number of prior viable pregnancies, PE, and high blood pressure), and the ongoing pregnancy (gestational age, the date of the ultrasound, and the CRL).
+The risk of PE is calculated by the software (LifeCycle 7) using the levels of PAPP-A and PIGF, biophysical measurements (blood pressure, uterine artery Doppler scan), demographic information on the patient (BMI, geographic origin, smoker/non-smoker, etc.), her medical history (number of prior viable pregnancies, PE, and high blood pressure), and the ongoing pregnancy (gestational age, the date of the ultrasound, and the CRL).

 Pre-eclampsia predictive test